parnic/node-screenlogic/README.md

 Requests controller configuration from the connected unit.
 Emits the `controllerConfig` event when the response comes back.

+### setCircuitState(controllerId, circuitId, circuitState)

+Activates or deactivates a circuit.
+See [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) documentation for argument values.
+Emits the `circuitStateChanged` event when response is acknowledged.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.